Azure/batch-shipyard/docs/99-current-limitations.md

 current limitation of the underlying Azure Batch service.
 * Only Intel MPI can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
 This is a current limitation of the underlying VM and host drivers.
-* GlusterFS on compute can only be used on pure dedicated Batch pools.
-Allocation will fail if such a shared data volume is specified or if a resize is attempted.

 ### Special Considerations for Low-Priority Compute Nodes
 * Pool and compute node allocation may take up to the full resize timeout